We are at the beginning of the post-COVID recovery: investment in our research base is crucial to ensuring that it is financially sustainable.

 Dr David Waite analyses the implications of the Scottish Government’s Programme for Government, published 1 September 2020.

 From COVID-19 to COP26: Forging a just and sustainable future Glasgow City Council and the University of Glasgow’s Centre for Sustainable Solutions, together with Policy Scotland, are partnering on a series of three Green Recovery Dialogues intended to progress a just and sustainable recovery from COVID-19.
-The Dialogues, taking place in November/December 2020, will enable better-informed partnership working for achieving the City’s and the University’s ambitious Carbon Neutrality (Net Zero) targets of 2030.
-The Dialogues will be…
+The Dialogues, which took place in November/December 2020, will enable better-informed partnership working for achieving the City’s and the University’s ambitious Carbon Neutrality (Net Zero) targets of 2030. …